By the end of this video, you’ll have a solid understanding of all five circle commands that are available in Fusion 360.

 The circle tool is another commonly used sketch tool in any CAD program.
 To make things even more efficient, Fusion 360 offers 5 different types of circles.
 Each one is created using different selections and each one includes different types of constraints.

 If you go to the circle flyout menu located in the sketch dropdown list, you’ll notice all 5 circle tools are located in that folder.
-The first option, the “(keyboard shortcut “C”) Creates a circle using a center point and diameter.
-Select to define the center point then specify the diameter.,” is one of the most commonly used circle tools, which is why the Fusion engineers have given it the keyboard shortcut letter “C” as in Charlie.
+The first option, the “Center Diameter Circle(keyboard shortcut “C”) Creates a circle using a center point and diameter.
+Select to define the center point then specify the diameter.
+More,” is one of the most commonly used circle tools, which is why the Fusion engineers have given it the keyboard shortcut letter “C” as in Charlie.

 Like any sketch tool, the circle tool will remain active until you select another command or hit the escape key on your keyboard.
 You’ll also notice that you can switch between each type of circle by clicking on a different type in the sketch palette.